rtwindsurfing/rtwindsurfing.github.io/index.md

 Whatever your budget Right Track will know where to look and what to look for.
 You will also learn loads in the process.

 ### Cost
-At present Right Track is just asking for a minimum donation so get on board now and start receiving some windsurfing love.
+At present some sort of minimum donation would be gratefully received so get on board now and start receiving some windsurfing love.